omkarjavali/Automatic-Traffic-Rule-Violation-Detection-and-Fine-Collection-Using-Machine-Learning/README.md

 - YOLOv5 and OpenCV (for helmet detection)
 - OCR and ALPR API (for Licence Plate Recognition)
 - Tkinker (for frontend)
-- Yagmail (for sending challan for the violator)
+- Yagmail (for sending challan to the violator)

 ## Installation
 1. Clone the repository